bayside-church/bayside_giftwrap/readme.md

 * Open the index file to launch the app

 ## Network Setup
-* The printer needs to be on the same local network as the printer
+* The computer with this app needs to be on the same local network as the printer
+* Recommended setup is to use a small network switch and connect laptops and printers to that - assign static IP addresses to all devices

 ![Printer](assets/printer.gif)
 ![Receipts](assets/receipts.jpeg)